teracyhq/dev/docs/workflow.rst

 rebase on *upstream/develop* to continue working so that we could avoid too many conflicts to resolve if any.

-This is the demostration example: *phuonglm* is working on feature_1_fabric_deployment_virtual_machine, and you're going to work on feature_2_fabric_deployment_remote_machine, it depends on phuonglm's feature_1.
+This is the demonstration example: *phuonglm* is working on feature_1_fabric_deployment_virtual_machine, and you're going to work on feature_2_fabric_deployment_remote_machine, it depends on phuonglm's feature_1.
 On this case, you MUST indicate the branch name with ``deps_<issueNumber>``.